Douglas Murray (ice hockey): Personal life

-As of the fourth season of the Parneviks reality show in 2018, Douglas was in a relationship with Penny Parnevik (born 1997), daughter of professional golfer Jesper Parnevik.
-On February 1 2019 the couple were engaged.
+As of the fourth season of the Parneviks reality show in 2018, Murray was in a relationship with Penny Parnevik (born 1997), daughter of professional golfer Jesper Parnevik.
+On 1 February 2019 the couple were engaged.
 Their son, named Atticus, was born in 2019.
+The couple married in June 2022.

 Murray is the co-founder and managing partner of Uber Dispensing Co, which manufactures the UberTap, a hands-free three-spout keg tap invented by Murray and several friends from Cornell.
-Incidentally, while Murray represented Sweden in ice hockey at the 2010 Vancouver Olympics, another of the company's co-founders, Jamie Moriarty, represented the U.S. in four-man bobsled at the same Olympics.
-He once rang the bell at the New York Mercantile Exchange in the summer of 2006.
+Coincidentally, while Murray represented Sweden in ice hockey at the 2010 Vancouver Olympics, another of the company's co-founders, Jamie Moriarty, represented the U.S. in four-man bobsled at the same Olympics.
+He rang the bell at the New York Mercantile Exchange in the summer of 2006.

-As of April 24 2019 Murray was pursuing several business ventures in Northern California and serving as President and Director of the Sharks Alumni Foundation.
+As of 24 April 2019 Murray was pursuing several business ventures in Northern California and serving as president and director of the Sharks Alumni Foundation.